 Be Able to Read, Write, and Speak English at ICAO level 4 standards

 International Students will need an M-1 Student Visa & TSA clearance

 Fill Out the Student Pilot Questionnaire

-Imaging yourself getting paid by flying at 35,000 feet!
-Flying isn’t a difficult skill to learn
+Imagine yourself getting paid by flying at 35,000 feet!
+Flying is not a difficult skill to learn.

 Stage I Objectives: The emphasis of Stage I is on IFR flight operations.
 The student will learn precise airplane attitude control by instrument reference.
-Additionally, the student will gain greater competence in the use of navigation systems.
+Additionally, the student will gain greater competence in the use of navigation systems through instrument scanning techniques.

-Stage I Completion Standars: This stage is complete when the student can demonstrate precise airplane attitude control by instrument reference only.
-This will include the use of full and partial panel reference.
-In addition, the student will demonstrate accurate use of navigation systems by maintaining positional awareness at all times.
+Stage I Completion Standards: This stage is complete when the student can demonstrate precise airplane attitude control solely by reference to the instruments.
+This will include the use of full and partial panel maneuvers and approaches to the airport.
+In addition, the student will demonstrate accurate use of navigation systems by maintaining positional and situational awareness at all times.

 Frequently asked questions (FAQ)

 You already know how to fly, but that is just the beginning.
 If you are looking forward to a career in aviation instrument flying, this is how the pros do it.
 When you are in an airbus at 35,000 there are no visual references making VFR flight impossible.
 En route flight and instrument approaches is how you safely get from point A-B and land on the numbers.
 For hobbyist the added safety and confidence of being able to get through that unexpected weather or schedule slip that has you flying at night is priceless.

 How long will it take to get my Instrument Rating?